Achilles Tendon Surgery and

 After temporary tissue has grown (Step 3 of the healing process), this temporary tissue will go through different stages of conversion into healthy, normal, flexible tissue.
 This is Step 4 of the healing process (Complete Tissue Re-Growth).
 Before converting into healthy tissue, temporary tissue will often become tough, dense, fibrous scar tissue.
 Scar tissue has an unorganized, inflexible tissue structure, which makes it brittle.
 Scar tissue will provide your injury with more long term fusing power, but will also stick to surrounding healthy tissue in your lower leg, achilles and heel.
 The growth of this scar tissue is what stiffens your achilles, restricting movement and flexibility.

-Use an Achilles T•Shellz Wrap (Deep Tissue Therapy) BEFORE workouts and a Cold Compress or Ice Pack after work-outs.
+Use an Achilles TShellz Wrap® (Circulatory Boost) BEFORE workouts and a Cold Compress or Ice Pack after work-outs.
 This protocol will go a long way to maintaining overall tissue stretchability, reduce re-injury risk, and treat any pain, swelling or inflammation due to overexertion of your leg/ankle.

 Post-OP Phase 4: Return to Regular Activities

 In many cases, your doctor or surgeon may recommend that you continue muscle strengthening and stretching instructed during your rehabilitation in order to maintain healthy ROM of your achilles.
 Additional cardiovascular exercise will also be encouraged.
-If you are an athlete or have a job that requires extensive physical capability, your doctor or physical therapist will likely advise a very gradual return to previous activity.
-They also may encourage continued rehabilitation and/or maintenance of your lower leg through physical therapy or conservative treatment methods, to prevent re-injury of your achilles.
+If you are an athlete or have a job that requires extensive physical capability, your doctor or PT will likely advise a very gradual return to previous activity.
+They also may encourage continued rehabilitation and/or maintenance of your lower leg through PT or conservative treatment methods, to prevent re-injury of your achilles.

 Even if you have been cleared to get back to activity, you still must be careful with the activity you take on.
-You need to keep in mind that your achilles won't be back to 100% for some time (if at all) and so continued stretching with the exercises and stretches outlined give by you physical therapist and treatment with T•Shellz and cold therapy will maintain good health of the achilles and significantly reduce your risk of re-injury.
+You need to keep in mind that your achilles won't be back to 100% for some time (if at all) and so continued stretching with the exercises and stretches outlined by your PT, treatment with T•Shellz and cold will maintain good health of the achilles and significantly reduce your risk of re-injury.

-- listen well to your physician and if conservative treatments are recommended, ask your physician about incorporating the use of an Achilles T•Shellz Wrap at home.
-Stick all prescribed treatments daily to ensure you maximize the opportunity to heal
+- listen well to your physician and if conservative treatments are recommended, ask your physician about incorporating the use of an Achilles TShellz Wrap® at home.
+Stick to prescribed treatments daily to ensure you maximize your home recovery opportunity

-- Consistent use of the Achilles TShellz Wrap (a safe, carbon fiber electromagnetic energy emission device) will help reduce reinjury risk and promote blood flow to the area (and thereby accelerate the body's own healing process).
+- Consistent use of the Achilles TShellz Wrap will help reduce reinjury risk and promote blood flow to the area (and thereby accelerate the body's own healing process).

-- When applied before stretching, the Achilles TShellz Wrap will help elongate connective tissue in the lower leg, achilles and heel.
-This soft tissue will remain elongated for some time after treatment.
-This means that it helps improve your range of motion which is exactly what you want when trying to recover from tendon and muscle damage.
+- When applied before stretching, the Achilles TShellz Wrap will help elongate connective tissue in the treated area as well as make it more flexible.
+This soft tissue will remain elongated for some time after treatment which is why we recommend a TShellz Wrap treatment before undergoing activity/stretching.
+This means that it helps improve your range of motion while minimizing risk of further strain - this is exactly what you want when trying to recover from a soft tissue injury.

 How Long To Heal After Achilles Surgery?